joseph-beck/hangman-robot/README.md

 # robotics-project

-LeJOS EV3 robotics project for CS1822 completed by Group 2
+LeJOS EV3 robotics project for CS1822.

 This has a wiped commit history and names redacted.